 Just the thought of spring-cleaning is enough to stress me out.
 I know that a tidy home is better for my cortisol levels and mental well-being, but finding the time to do a deep clean always falls to the bottom of my to-do list.
-So when I came across a spring-cleaning concept on our sister site Who What Wear, one that takes minutes, not hours, I was intrigued.

 It's so simple in practice: Rather than commit to hours of nitty-gritty cleaning, set aside minutes to do a top-line review.
 Then scrutinize items based on use.
 In Who What Wear's case, this involved editing clothes that no longer fit or trinkets from past relationships.
 When I applied the concept to my home, it allowed me to focus on the items that clutter my space, like half-burned candles or kitchenware borrowed from friends.